New Technology in Plastic Injection Molding

-As a digital manufacturer ICOMold is on the cutting edge of plastic injection molding.
-Utilizing the latest machinery and advanced computers, we are able to manufacture almost any plastic part to fulfill almost any purpose.
+ICOMold by Fathom is digital manufacturer on the cutting edge of advanced injection molding.
+We are able to manufacture almost any plastic part to fulfill any purpose by utilizing the latest machinery and computers.
 We employ a variety of molding techniques to create custom parts to the client’s specifications.
 Complex, intricate, and highly detailed parts are easy to make thanks to an array of sophisticated, computer-controlled machines.
-ICOMold specializes in injection molding but can also create parts and prototypes using Computer Numerical Control (CNC) machines.
-We have the technology and machinery to easily CNC machine prototypes or small batch runs.
+ICOMold specializes in injection molding technology but can also create parts and prototypes using Computer Numerical Control (CNC) machines.
+We have the expertise and machinery to easily CNC machine prototypes or small batch runs.

 Knowledge Base Subjects